 Children and Conspiracy Theories

-What is the impact, how can we help?
+What is the impact and how can we help?

 Are children vulnerable to conspiracy theories?
 Prevailing thought is to not think about it, as we prefer to associate such flights of mental fancy with adults.